The project management is responsible for the content of the information provided.

 Globalization and digitalization are rendering the political discourse more complex, while diverse and highly customized entertainment offers channel our interests towards leisure activities and media consumption instead of political self-education.
 Especially young people are asking for more user friendly, digital support, when it comes to finding and structuring neutral, political information.

-CH+ is a participatory project, which aims to use game mechanics, in order to make political self-education more inviting and to motivate political self-reflection, awareness and participation.
+PROJEKT CH+ is a participatory initiative, which aims to use game mechanics, in order to make political self-education more inviting and to motivate political self-reflection, awareness and participation.
 Through online surveys and testing sessions, people from all political corners have the opportunity to contribute to the concept of modern voting aids, which are being developed in an iterative process from election to election.
+Our goal: the Federal Elections 2023!

 Was ist das Besondere an diesem Projekt?